faco229/Lab10/README.md

 The AI model **ChatGPT-4** was used to generate all Python code and Streamlit logic in an iterative, step-by-step format to meet all design requirements.
 Prompts were documented and formatted for reproducibility in the Results section.

 After completing development and testing of the Streamlit app in Visual Studio Code, the final program was committed and deployed using Git version control.
-This was done through the terminal by staging the application file using the command:
+This was done through the terminal by staging the application file using the commands:

 **(1) git add streamlit_app.py**